+In response to the threat from Hurricane Milton, tolls were suspended on Suncoast Parkway from October 7, 2024, through October 18, 2024.
+This toll suspension resulted in a revenue loss of \$1.7 million in FY 2025, resulting in a 0.4 percent increase in FY 2025 toll revenue from the prior year.
+The 5.5 percent toll revenue growth in FY 2026 reflects traffic growth and the comparison to the Hurricane Milton revenue impact during FY 2025.
 During the 11-year period through FY 2035, toll revenue on the Suncoast Parkway is projected to be over \$66 million, up from nearly \$53 million in FY 2024.
-The projections are higher than the toll revenue forecast included in the last issued Traffic and Earnings Report due to the continued ramp-up from the extension of Suncoast Parkway from US 98 to SR 44, which opened in FY 2022.
-The FY 2025 revenue forecast growth reflects the comparison to the hurricane impacted prior year.
+The projections are higher than the toll revenue forecast included in the last issued Traffic and Earnings Report due to the continued rampup from the extension of Suncoast Parkway from US 98 to SR 44, which opened in FY 2022.
 A future extension of Suncoast Parkway between SR 44 and CR 486 is planned to open in FY 2028, resulting in an increase in revenue in that year.
 The assumption of no toll rate indexing in future years remains the same as the last issued Traffic and Earnings Report.